Skip to main content

 • Dingo UGV (Dingo-D or Dingo-O variant)

-• One or more 12 V sealed lead-acid (SLA) or 14.4 V lithium batteries
+• 12 V sealed lead-acid (SLA) batteries

-• One or more 110/220 V universal chargers for your batteries
+• One universal charger for your batteries

 • One Sony PS4 Bluetooth controller